panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 ## 4. Summary

-Hopefully, now you have a better idea on how to determine different kind of sizes.
+Hopefully, now you have a better idea of how to determine different kinds of sizes.

-*The screen size* is the size of your entire screen (or monitor), while *the available screen size* is the size of the monitor excluding the OS task bars or toolbars.
+*The screen size* is the size of your entire screen (or monitor), while *the available screen size* is the size of the monitor excluding the OS taskbars or toolbars.

-*The window outer size* measures the entire browser window (including the address bar, tabs bar, side panels if opened), while *the window inner size* is the size of viewport where the web page is rendered.
+*The window outer size* measures the entire browser window (including the address bar, tabs bar, side panels if opened), while *the window inner size* is the size of viewport where the web page renders.

-Finally, the web page sizes is the size of the entire web page.
+Finally, the web page size is the size of the entire web page.